matrix-org/matrix-spec-proposals/proposals/1960-integrations-openid.md

 send it to the widget.
 Clients typically chose to send it if the widget's URL matched a whitelist for URLs the client trusts.
 With the widget specification as written, widgets cannot rely on this behaviour.

-Widgets may wish to look into cookies and other storage techniques to avoid continously requesting credentials.
+Widgets may wish to look into cookies and other storage techniques to avoid continuously requesting credentials.
 Widgets should also look into [MSC1961](https://github.com/matrix-org/matrix-doc/pull/1961) for information on how to properly verify the OpenID Connect credentials it will be receiving.
 The widget is ultimately responsible for how it deals with the credentials, though the author recommends